statsmodels/statsmodels/docs/source/introduction.rst

 Python 3
 --------

-scikits.statsmodels has been ported and tested for Python 3.2.
+statsmodels has been ported and tested for Python 3.2.
 Python 3 version of the code can be obtained by running 2to3.py over the entire statsmodels source.
 The numerical core of statsmodels worked almost without changes, however there can be problems with data input and plotting.